Economic Development Team

 The Economic Development Service was created as a direct response to the city's growth agenda and aims to secure sustained economic growth through a balanced, dynamic economy.

 The service consists of four core teams:

 The Economy, Enterprise and Employment team provides a range of services including:

-- Commercial property registers and search facility
+- Commercial property search

 - Provision of statistical information and economic intelligence